donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/callahan.jpg" alt="Callahan" width="200px"/>

 It is very approachable.
-I loved the discussion on Minkowski space on it.
+I loved the discussion of Minkowski space on it.
 The high number of diagrams and drawings is a high point.
 It mostly focuses on special relativity, but there is a discussion of general relativity at the end.
 Another great book is:

 **[Special Relativity](https://www.amazon.com/Special-Relativity-Springer-Undergraduate-Mathematics/dp/1852334266/)**, *N.M.J.
 Woodhouse*